Virtues and Vices

 5. Acedia and the Refusal of the Duty of the Hour

 This second band turns from the governance of appetite to the deeper moral atmosphere of the soul: whether it receives correction humbly, bears contradiction meekly, keeps purity in order, gives thanks instead of murmuring, and performs the duty of the hour instead of fleeing it.
+This is where the soul begins to show whether it loves truth enough to be governed by it.

 Third Path